nus-cs2103-AY2324S1/tp/docs/2101UserGuide.md

 If you can type quickly, CCACommander can help you complete your administrative tasks much more efficiently than traditional GUI applications.

 ## About
-This user guide provides documentation on how you can install and use **CCACommander Ultra ProMax Xtra 9000PLUS**.
+This user guide provides documentation on how you can install and use **CCACommander Ultra Promax Xtra 9000PLUS**.
 Descriptions of CCACommander’s features and how to use them have been carefully organised into key sections for your convenience.
 To get started, take a look at our [quick start](#quick-start) guide!

 This guide uses the following features to make it easier for you to navigate around: